-• The midterm exam will be written upon the completion of Chapter 6 and is scheduled for Friday, October 28.
-The final exam is cumulative and will be scheduled by the registrar's office during the December exam period (December 14 - 22).
+• The midterm exam will be written upon the completion of Chapter 6 and is scheduled for Thursday, October 19.
+The final exam is cumulative and will be scheduled by the registrar's office during the December exam period (December 14 - 21).
+Two hours will be given for the final exam to be written.